Co-Fired Piezoelectric Actuators, 4.6 µm to 20.0 µm Travel

 • Fast Response Time: 1/(3×Resonant Frequency)

-• Internal Electrodes Span Entire Active Cross Section with On-Stack Insulation
+• PC4 Series: Internal Electrodes Span Entire Active Cross Section with On-Stack Insulation

 Thorlabs' Co-Fired Piezoelectric Actuators are composed of stacked PZT layers separated by electrodes that span the entire surface area of the layer.
 The entire stack is sintered together into one monolithic structure.
 These piezoelectric actuators transform electrical energy into precisely controlled mechanical displacements and are ideal for applications requiring rapid, precise positional changes on the nanometer or micrometer scale.

 Co-Fired Piezo Stacks differ from Discrete Piezo Stacks in the insulation and conductor design.
-In co-fired stacks, small amounts of glass filament are precisely located on each side of the stack so that every internal electrode is insulated from the external supply electrode of opposite polarity.
+In the PC4 series co-fired stacks, small amounts of glass filament are precisely located on each side of the stack so that every internal electrode is insulated from the external supply electrode of opposite polarity.
 This separation enables sequential layers to alternate connections to the positive and negative poles (or applied bias and ground).
-Compared to using an insulating gap as in discrete stacks, this design allows for a higher contact area and percentage of active PZT material than discrete stacks, which lends itself to lower internal stress.
-For more details and a diagram further comparing the two piezo stack insulation methods, please refer to the Operation tab.
+Compared to using an insulating gap as in discrete stacks and the PC2FL co-fired stack, this design allows for a higher contact area and percentage of active PZT material, which lends itself to lower internal stress.
+The in-stack insulation of the PC2FL stack yields a lower maximum drive voltage of 75 V. For more details and a diagram further comparing the two piezo stack insulation methods, please refer to the Operation tab.

 These multilayer devices are ideal for nano- and micro-positioning.
 As the voltage applied to the actuator goes from 0 V to the maximum drive voltage, the piezo expands longitudinally.
 These open-loop piezoelectric actuators offer maximum displacements from 4.6 µm to 20.0 µm.
 Piezoelectric devices, such as these actuators, exhibit hysteresis, thus the displacement of the actuator is not solely based on applied voltage.
 When it is necessary to precisely track the displacement of the actuator, Thorlabs recommends our piezo stack actuators with attached strain gauges.